 Lifestyle and home remedies

-Coping with alcohol abuse or dependence usually requires that you change your habits and make different lifestyle choices.
+Coping with problem drinking or alcoholism requires that you change your habits and make different lifestyle choices.

-There are a number of alternative medicine techniques that may be helpful when recovering from alcoholism.
-These include:
+Several alternative medicine techniques may be helpful in addition to your treatment plan when recovering from alcoholism.
+Examples include:

 Coping and support